PointlessPackaging/pointlesspackaging/PP_APP/README.md

     - Default Superuser info for login:
         - `username='admin@pp.com', password='password'`
         - You should change this information in production.
     - This will seed 40 of the most common brands with `score` and `count` choson at random.
-For more information, checkout out `server/pp_api/migrations/pp0002_initpackager_20200429_0854.py`
+Also seeds `DUMMY_NUM` amount of dummy posts for testing.
+For more information, checkout out `server/pp_api/migrations/pp0002_initpackager_20200429_0854.py`.
+Some of the app configurations are in `server/meta.py`.
 4. `python manage.py runserver`

-5. Port-In-Used Error for Mac
+5. (For MAC users only) Port-In-Used Error for Mac
     - `sudo lsof -t -i tcp:8000 | xargs kill -9`

 If you have already made the migrations, skip step 2 and 3.